Army Ammunition: Actions Needed to Improve Management of Procurement and Production Practices

 Department of the Army | The Secretary of the Army should direct the appropriate offices within the Army to revise the governing documents of Army organizations involved in managing the procurement and production of conventional ammunition at government-owned, contractor-operated plants to ensure they are current and clearly delineate roles and responsibilities.
 (Recommendation 1) |

 DOD concurred with the recommendation.
-In October 2022, Army officials described the corrective actions being taken to implement the recommendation.
+In October 2022, the Army described the corrective actions being taken to implement the recommendation.
 This includes updating the governing documents GAO identified in the report to clearly define the authorities, roles, and responsibilities associated with managing the procurement and production of ammunition at the government-owned, contractor-operated Army ammunition plants.
-Officials estimate that they will complete these actions in December 2023.
+In September 2024, the Army updated their estimate for when it would complete these actions to December 2024.

 |